 “It was the collective work of a group of people at CERN that originally established a filmmaking club as we all decided that it would be fun to invite other people to come and share their work at CERN, and this was 2006 when we were planning our first film festival,” said Hartman, “at that time it wasn’t so common to bridge the gap between science and art.”

 Despite Hartman’s hesitation with creating a film festival that would blend divergent disciplines, the results surpassed all expectations.
 After showing seven or eight short films over a couple of days, the response was so strong that the second edition grew to a multi-day format with a much larger programme.
 The first edition took place in 2007.
-Despite two to three-year gaps between the editions and one-year gaps between the last four, CineGlobe gained its deserving popularity among independent filmmakers.
+Though, there have been long intervals between editions of two to three-year gaps between the editions and one-year gaps between the last four, CineGlobe gained its deserving popularity among independent filmmakers.

 CineGlobe is composed of short films, a couple of features (invited films) with relevance to the Festival’s theme, and special events with the competition only for shorts.
 The programming is very broad, with: documentary, fiction, animation, live action and experimental all mixed together.
 Best films are selected out of 1,000 to 1,500 entries and are then grouped into thematic programmes, such as: Social Media, Outcast, Art & Identity, Sex and Death, Well-Being, Space & Time, Responsibility, Fun for Family and The Late Show – all of which were part of the 7th edition.